EmmaSteinman/cs372/project/pintos_1.md

 #### 1.2.2.1 Design Document

-We provide a design document template for each project.
 For each significant part of a project, the template asks questions in four areas:

 **Data Structures**

 The instructions for this section are always the same:

 > Copy here the declaration of each new or changed `struct` or `struct` member, global or static variable, `typedef`, or enumeration.
-Identify the purpose of each in 25 words or less.
+Document the purpose of each in 25 words or less.

 The first part is mechanical.
 Just copy new or modified declarations into the design document, to highlight for us the actual changes to data structures.
 Each declaration should include the comment that should accompany it in the source code (see below).